 Q5: How soon after a treatment can I fly home?

 For minor treatments such as hyaluronic acid injections and Botox, you can fly the next day.
 For laser treatments, it is recommended to wait 2–3 days after the procedure, as the dry air in the airplane may affect recovery.
-For treatments like ultrasound therapy and Thermage, it is suggested to wait at least 3–5 days for observation.
+For procedures like ultrasound therapy or Thermage, it is suggested to wait at least 3–5 days for observation.

-Q6: How much does medical beauty cost in Taiwan compared to Korea?
+Q6: How much does medical beauty treatment cost in Taiwan compared to Korea?

 Below is a comparison of the prices of common treatments in Taiwan and South Korea (for reference only; actual prices may vary depending on the clinic and brand):